We live in a culture where the predominant medical system is reactive to our bodies’ breakdowns.

 A functional medicine practitioner’s care plan will focus on problem areas and close the gap between

 Because these doctors have training to order tests that traditional M.D.s don’t, they’re better positioned to provide care plans that are tailored to a person’s individual needs, even or especially if those needs change over time.

 Unlike traditional Western medicine, a one-size fits all approach isn’t the basis of care.

 When I come up with a plan, for example, it’s not because I’ve seen 150 other people in the last two months that are pretty similar to patient 151.
-The vitamins, minerals, probiotics, and herbal formulas I might use with one patient in three or six months might be very different than what I prescribe for them now, and they might be very different from what I recommend for another patient with the exact same symptoms or named diseases.
+The vitamins, minerals, probiotics, and herbal formulas I might use with one patient in three or six months might be very different than what I prescribe for them now, and they might be very different from what I recommend for another patient with the exact same symptoms.
 There is a therapeutic phase and there’s a maintenance phase to educate clients.
 During this time, ongoing assessments require adjusting potency, dosages, and sometimes even ingredients.

 It doesn’t mean that the health providers tells them exactly what they need to do, and then says, “call me in two months.”
 It all depends on the individual.
 Functional medicine doctors work closely with patients over time to optimize function, paying close attention to the body’s response and progress along the way.

 Many begin to speak with a functional medicine doctor to evaluate function that’s faltering after some remedies have not worked in the past.

 Here’s an example: a practitioner might discover you have insufficient amounts of nutrients based on lab tests, and though it may be clear why your allergies are better when you take certain herbs, your allergies are still not going away.
 In another case, we understand why symptoms of depression and colitis is better, but you might be frustrated that the dietary supplements that worked a year or two years ago aren’t working anymore.

 This gives the doctor a much bigger lens to look through.